Private Self Drive Touring programme

 - Sample the famous local food and wine

-- The Andulcian Gypsie music and dance - Flamenco
+- Try the Andulcian Gypsie music and dance - Flamenco

-- The incomparable UNESCO World Heritage listed Alhambra Palace
+- Explore the incomparable UNESCO World Heritage listed Alhambra Palace

 Day 1: Madrid (B)